aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-fods/_index.md

 ---
 title: Java XLS to FODS - XLS to FODS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to FODS in Java.
-Java Convert XLS to FODS saveformat.
-Java XLS to FODS format.
-Save XLS to FODS Java.
+Convert XLS to FODS quickly and easily with Aspose.Cells.
+Java XLS to FODS.
+Java Save XLS to FODS.
+Save XLS as FODS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to FODS in Java., Java XLS to FODS saveformat., XLS to FODS Java., Java Convert XLS to FODS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to FODS in Java., Save XLS to FODS using Java., Java XLS to FODS saveformat., XLS to FODS Converter., Java Save XLS as FODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}